Zeta Sagittarii

-Zeta Sagittarii (ζ Sagittarii, abbreviated Zeta Sgr, ζ Sgr) is a triple star system and the third-brightest star in the constellation of Sagittarius.
+Zeta Sagittarii (ζ Sagittarii, abbreviated Zeta Sgr, ζ Sgr) is a triple star system and the third-brightest star in the constellation of Sagittarius after Kaus Australis and Nunki.
 Based upon parallax measurements, it is about 88 ly from the Sun.

-The three components are designated Zeta Sagittarii A (officially named Ascella /@'sEl@/, the traditional name for the entire system) and B, themselves forming a binary pair, and a smaller companion star, C.
+The three components are designated Zeta Sagittarii Aa (officially named Ascella /@'sEl@/, the traditional name for the entire system), Ab and B. The Washington Double Star Catalog cites a component separated 72.3" from the system, but it is a background star unrelated to the pair.

 Nomenclature

 ζ Sagittarii (Latinised to Zeta Sagittarii) is the system's Bayer designation.
-The designations of the two components as ζ Sagittarii A, B and C derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
+The designations of the three components as ζ Sagittarii Aa, Ab and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 It bore the traditional name Ascella, from a Late Latin word meaning armpit.
 In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, this star was designated Thalath al Sadirah, which was translated into Latin as Tertia τού al Sadirah, meaning third returning ostrich.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Ascella for the component Zeta Sagittarii A on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

-This star, together with Gamma Sagittarii, Delta Sagittarii, Epsilon Sagittarii, Lambda Sagittarii, Sigma Sagittarii, Tau Sagittarii and Phi Sagittarii comprise the Teapot asterism.
+This star, together with Gamma2 Sagittarii, Delta Sagittarii, Epsilon Sagittarii, Lambda Sagittarii, Sigma Sagittarii, Tau Sagittarii and Phi Sagittarii comprise the Teapot asterism.

 In Chinese, 斗 (Dǒu), meaning Dipper, refers to an asterism consisting of Zeta Sagittarii, Phi Sagittarii, Lambda Sagittarii, Mu Sagittarii, Sigma Sagittarii and Tau Sagittarii.
 Consequently, the Chinese name for Zeta Sagittarii itself is 斗宿一 (Dǒu Sù yī, the First Star of Dipper).

 Properties

-Zeta Sagittarii has a combined apparent visual magnitude of +2.59.
-It is moving away from the Solar System with a radial velocity of 22 km s−1, and some 1.0–1.4 million years ago, came within 11 pc of the Sun.
+Zeta Sagittarii has a combined apparent visual magnitude of +2.59 and a combined spectral type A2Va.
+It is moving away from the Solar System with a radial velocity of 22 km s−1, and some one million years ago, came within 11 pc of the Sun.

-The two components Zeta Sagittarii A and B orbit each other over a period of 21 years at an eccentricity of 0.211.
-The combined mass of the binary pair is 5.26 ± 0.37 times the mass of the Sun and their blended stellar classification is A2.5 Va.
-A is a spectral class A2 giant with an apparent magnitude of +3.27, and B is an A4 subgiant with apparent magnitude of +3.48.
-The pair have a mean separation of 13.4 AU.

-The binary pair have a faint, 10th-magnitude companion, C, separated from them by a distance of 75 arcseconds.
+Zeta Sagittarii Aa and Ab form an inner pair with an orbital period estimated to be roughly one month and a separation 0.3 au.
+They are similar-sized A-type stars, having 1.8 times the mass and 1.9 times the radius of the Sun.
+When these stars evolve and become red giants, around 500 million years in the future, they are expected to evolve into a common envelope phase, either merging and becoming a single white dwarf or a close binary system of two WDs.